Closing off 2020 and Planning 2021: How to?

 In case you read this far, congratulations: you've made it!
 However, I wanted to leave you some final messages:

-1. Keep your notebook and your goals somewhere you can visualize and look back.
+1. Keep your notebook/spreadsheet and your goals somewhere you can visualize and look back.
 Some people even create visual boards and leave them in the office, for example.
 The more you look at it, the better.

 2. Goals are amazing, but the most important thing is your attitude towards them.
 Sometimes, you have to change your plans due to unexpected things happening in your life, and that's okay.
 That's why I recommend you take some time every quarter to check where you stand with your goals, and to adapt them accordingly.
 Goals are not rigid: they can be changed based on reality.
 So, if something doesn't work according to your plan, try to learn from it and to get better on the way.